 As the kingdom would become heirless, Satyavati implored Bhishma to marry.
 But the latter did not want to break his promise.
 Then Satyavati remembered Vyasa.
 Immediately Vyasa appeared there.
 He followed his mother’s word.
-He begot the blind Dhritarashtra on Ambika, the pale Pandu on Ambalika and the knowledgeable Vidura on their maid.
+He begot the blind Dhritarashtra on Ambika, the pale Pandu on Ambalika, and the knowledgeable Vidura on their maid.

 Dhritarashtra and Panduraja grew up under the care of Bhishma.
 Dhritarashtra married Gandhari, and Pandu married Kunti and Madri.
 Pandu delighted everyone by conquering all the quarters.
-Once accompanied by his two wives, he went to hunt in the vicinity of the Himalayas.
+Once accompanied by his two wives, he went hunting in the vicinity of the Himalayas.
 There he killed a deer couple that was engaged in intercourse.
 While dying the male deer cursed him that he would die if he were to engage in sex with his wife.
 The distressed

 Pandu took up vanaprastha (forest-dwelling stage) and performed penance.
 His wives served him dutifully.
 Pandu wanted to beget children as a childless man could not go to heaven.
 Kunri then told him about the boon she received from sage Durvasas.
 With the permission of her husband, she gave birth to Dharmaraja having invoked Lord Yama.
-Gadhari also got pregnancy but did not deliver even after two years.
+Gadhari also got pregnant but did not deliver even after two years.

 8. Jatugriha Parva